The Birds

 Plot

-At a San Francisco pet store, socialite Melanie Daniels meets lawyer Mitch Brenner, who is looking to buy lovebirds for his sister Cathy's 11th birthday.
+At a San Francisco pet store, socialite Melanie Daniels meets lawyer Mitch Brenner, who wants to buy lovebirds for his sister Cathy's 11th birthday.
 Recognizing Melanie from her court appearance regarding a practical joke gone awry, Mitch pretends to mistake her for a shop employee.
 Mitch tests Melanie's knowledge of birds, which she fails.
-He discloses his prior knowledge of her and that his ruse was intended to make her appreciate being on the other end of a joke.
-Mitch leaves without buying anything.
-Melanie buys the lovebirds to make amends and drives to Bodega Bay after she learns Mitch has gone to his family's farm for the weekend.
-Melanie is directed to the local teacher at Bodega, Annie Hayworth, to learn Cathy's name.
-Annie previously dated Mitch but ended it due to Mitch's cold, overbearing mother, Lydia, who dislikes any woman in Mitch's life.
+He discloses his prior knowledge of her and leaves without buying anything.
+Intrigued, Melanie buys the lovebirds and drives to Bodega Bay after learning Mitch has gone to his family's farm for the weekend.
+Melanie is directed to a teacher at Bodega, Annie Hayworth, to learn Cathy's name.
+Annie is Mitch’s ex-lover, but their relationship ended due to his overbearing mother, Lydia, who dislikes any woman in Mitch's life.

 Awards